 sip- provider-ce

-Do ownload Key Pai
+Download Key Pa

-Q You have to download the private key file (.pem file) before you Store it in a secure and accessible location.
-You will not be ab file again after it's created.
+Q You have to download the private key file (.pem file) before you can continue.
+Store it in a secure and accessible location.
+You will not be able to download the file again after it's created.